 While at the national level, the migration of people from Mexico, Central and South America is being debated, here in Wisconsin many of us have not had opportunities to meet or talk with immigrants from these places.
 We believe that the personal stories presented in this exhibit can deepen our understanding of immigrants’ lives and expand our understanding of history and policy.

 Centro Hispano’s programs and services are built to empower youth, strengthen families, and engage with the community.
-The Wisconsin Humanities supports and creates programs that use history, culture, and discussion to strengthen community life for everyone in Wisconsin.
-As an independent non-profit with funding from the National Endowment for the Humanities, the State of Wisconsin, and private donors, the WHC provides tools for state residents to thoughtfully discuss current public policy issues using the breadth of humanities resources.
+Wisconsin Humanities supports and creates programs that use history, culture, and discussion to strengthen community life for everyone in Wisconsin.
+As an independent non-profit with funding from the National Endowment for the Humanities, the State of Wisconsin, and private donors, Wisconsin Humanities provides tools for state residents to thoughtfully discuss current public policy issues using the breadth of humanities resources.